alex645324/momsbond.com/guide/update.md

 Replace **all existing challenge question variants** with **this single set** (use everywhere questions are shown):

-1. “Since giving birth, do you feel people care more about the baby than about you?”
+1. "Since giving birth, do you feel people care more about the baby than about you?"
-2. “Do you feel like you can’t be fully honest about how you’re doing without being judged?”
+2. "Do you feel like you can't be fully honest about how you're doing without being judged?"
-3. “Have you lost friends or connections since becoming a mom?”
+3. "Have you lost friends or connections since becoming a mom?"

 ### 2.3 Chat Starter (prewritten)

 Replace with this **exact** text:

-> “Since becoming a mom, I feel like I’ve disappeared from my own story.
+> "Since becoming a mom, I feel like I've disappeared from my own story.
 Everyone asks about the baby, but no one asks about me.
-I’ve been…”
+I've been…"

 ---

 ## 3) Typing Indicator — minimal design

-**Goal:** Show a subtle “typing…” indicator when the **other** user is actively typing, similar to iMessage at a simple level.
+**Goal:** Show a subtle "typing…" indicator when the **other** user is actively typing, similar to iMessage at a simple level.

 **Constraints:**